koriym/Koriym.EnvJson/README.md

 # Koriym.EnvJson

-Write your env file in JSON, with schema completion instead of copy-paste for env keys, and validate it with standard Json Schema rules instead of the library's own rules.
+Create env variable files in JSON.
+Type it in with completion by schema and validate it using standard [JsonSchema](https://json-schema.org/) rules, not the library's own rules.

 ## Installation